NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

    * SpiceyPy (version 4.0.2 or higher)
    * beautifulsoup4 (version 4.9.3 or higher)
-   * NumPy (version 1.19.4 or higher)
    * SetupTools (version 50.3.0 or higher)
    * xmlschema

 Please note that the dependency that might cause issues is SpiceyPy.
 SpiceyPy will check if you have the SPICE Toolkit in C: CSPICE, installed.
-If you don't it will automatically install it for you (that is why only a NAIF compatible C compiler is required.)
+If you don't it will automatically install it for you.

 The following section will provides instructions to install NPB.